-which are part of the European Parliament and of the Council of 18 December 2006 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) was adopted to improve the protection of human health and the environment from the risks that can be posed by chemicals, while enhancing the competitiveness of the EU chemicals industry.
+Regulation (EC) No 1907/2006 of the European Parliament and of the Council of 18 December 2006 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) was adopted to improve the protection of human health and the environment from the risks that can be posed by chemicals, while enhancing the competitiveness of the EU chemicals industry.
 It also promotes alternative methods for the hazard assessment of substances in order to reduce the number of tests on animals.
 The implementation of the REACH processes is managed by the European Chemicals Agency (ECHA) in Helsinki (Finland), in close collaboration with the EU/EEA Member States and the European Commission.
 REACH enforcement is carried out by the EU/EEA Member States.
 The European Commission has key decision-making powers, e.g. in the authorisation process and for the adoption of new restrictions.

-REACH contains four regulatory regimes: Registration (requiring manufacturers and importers of chemicals to analyse and submit information on substances); Evaluation (checking the quality of registration dossiers and whether a given substance constitutes a risk to human health or the environment); Authorisation (identifying certain Substances of Very High Concern (SVHC), possibly including them on the authorisation list with a defined “sunset date”, with a view to encouraging their substitution with safer alternatives, and authorising certain uses of these substances); and Restriction (restricting the manufacture, placing on the market and/or use of certain chemicals presenting an unacceptable risk).
-To decide on the most appropriate regulatory measure to address a concern (authorisation, restriction,occupational exposure limits, etc.), ECHA/Commission and the Member States conduct voluntary Risk Management Option Analyses (RMOA).
+REACH contains four regulatory regimes: Registration (requiring manufacturers and importers of chemicals to analyse and submit information on substances); Evaluation (checking the quality of registration dossiers and whether a given substance constitutes a risk to human health or the environment); Authorisation (identifying certain Substances of Very High Concern (SVHC), possibly including them on the authorisation list with a defined “sunset date”, with a view to assuring their progressive substitution with safer alternatives, and authorising certain uses of these substances); and Restriction (restricting the manufacture, placing on the market and/or use of certain chemicals presenting an unacceptable risk).
+To decide on the most appropriate regulatory measure to address a concern (authorisation, restriction, occupational exposure limits, etc.), ECHA/Commission and the Member States conduct Regulatory Management Option Analyses (RMOA).

-For a substance to be covered by the REACH authorisation system it must be first included in the Candidate List (181 substances on it in May 2018).
-The next step is its inclusion in the Authorisation List (Annex XIV – 43 substance as per May 2018 – plus a number of candidate list substances recommended for inclusion).
-From there on the substance will be “banned” from use or sale in the EU from a determined date (the sunset date).
+For a substance to be covered by the REACH authorisation system it must be first included in the Candidate List (211 substances on it in February 2021).
+The next step is its inclusion in the Authorisation List (Annex XIV – 54 substance as per February 2021 – plus a number of candidate list substances recommended for inclusion).
+From there on the substance will be “banned” from use or sale in the EU/EEA from a determined date (the sunset date).
 Its use after sunset date will be possible under the regime of a granted authorisation (or, exceptionally, the application of exemption clauses).

-The REACH Article 33 obligation for EU/EEA article suppliers to communicate safe use information on SVHCs in articles in the supply chain is another area posing significant challenges for the Space Sector, especially after the “Complex Article” judgment of the Court of Justice of the European Union (CJEU) of 10 September 2015 in case C-106/14 and the updated ECHA Guidance for Articles (2017).
+The REACH Article 33 obligation for EU/EEA article suppliers to communicate safe use information on SVHCs on the Candidate List in articles in the supply chain is another area posing significant challenges for the Space Sector, especially after the “Complex Article” judgment of the Court of Justice of the European Union (CJEU) of 10 September 2015 in case C-106/14 and the updated ECHA Guidance for Articles (2017).

 The space sector and REACH